imankurpatel000/vue-mastery/README.md

 ### Production

-This is just in case we want to deploy on differrent server then firebase hosting
+This is just in case we want to deploy on different server then firebase hosting

 ``` bash
 # build for production and launch the server